andrewcooke/choochoo/docs/segments.md

 ![](segment-defn.png)

-The latitude, longitude and distance for the selected points are displayed above the plot and can be copied into the codew below to create an entry in the Segment table.
+The latitude, longitude and distance for the selected points are displayed above the plot and can be copied into the code below to create an entry in the Segment table.

 ![](segment-defn-2.png)